Advertisement

 • Depressive: During this type of episode, you may feel a strong sense of sadness and hopelessness for at least two weeks at a time and you may feel a loss of interest or pleasure in things you once enjoyed.

-A man with bipolar disorder discusses his condition with a doctor
+A person with bipolar disorder discusses their condition with a therapist

 Understanding the types of bipolar disorder

-• Bipolar I disorder is when a person has a manic episode that lasts at least a week or is extremely severe.
+• Bipolar I disorder is when a person has at least one severe manic episode.
 Having a depressive episode is also common with bipolar I.

 • Cyclothymic disorder usually involves a combination of mild depressive episodes and hypomanic episodes that last for at least two years.
 This is considered the milder form of bipolar disorder.